Zhang-Wen-chao/Life-Experiment-Guide/README.md

 你有什么想问的问题？不问常规的问题，问不出来。问面试官在组里待了多久？你为什么选择来这个组？侧面看看这个组的氛围如何。
 ## next week
 ```
-1. Monday (December 25th, 2023):
+1. Monday (January 8th, 2024):
-   - [ ] Wake up early and enjoy a quiet moment with a cup of tea or coffee.
-Start the day peacefully. ☕🌄
+   - [ ] Start the day with a mindful yoga practice.
+Flow through gentle movements, focus on your breath, and cultivate a sense of inner calm and strength. 🧘‍♀️🌄

-2. Tuesday (December 26th, 2023):
+2. Tuesday (January 9th, 2024):
-   - [ ] Allocate time for a mini workout session.
-Exercise boosts energy levels and improves mood. 🏋️‍♂️🤸‍♀️
+   - [ ] Explore a new hobby or dive deeper into an existing one.
+Whether it's knitting, photography, or gardening, spend time pursuing activities that bring you joy and fulfillment. 🧶📷🌱

-3. Wednesday (December 27th, 2023):
+3. Wednesday (January 10th, 2024):
-   - [ ] Practice gratitude.
-Take a moment to appreciate the good things in life, big or small. 🙏💖
+   - [ ] Take a digital detox day.
+Disconnect from social media and limit screen time.
+Instead, engage in activities like reading a book, journaling, or going for a technology-free walk. 📵📖🚶‍♀️

-4. Thursday (December 28th, 2023):
+4. Thursday (January 11th, 2024):
-   - [ ] Read a chapter from a book you've been wanting to start or finish.
-Reading expands the mind and relaxes the soul. 📖🤓
+   - [ ] Practice gratitude journaling.
+Write down three things you're grateful for and reflect on the positive aspects of your life.
+Cultivate an attitude of appreciation and abundance. 📓🙏💖

-5. Friday (December 29th, 2023):
+5. Friday (January 12th, 2024):
-   - [ ] Have a movie night.
-Watch a new release or revisit an old favorite. 🍿🎬📽️
+   - [ ] Engage in a creative cooking session.
+Challenge yourself to make a dish from a different cuisine or experiment with new flavors and ingredients.
+Let your culinary creativity shine. 🍽️👩‍🍳🌍

-6. Saturday (December 30th, 2023):
+6. Saturday (January 13th, 2024):
-   - [ ] Go on a day trip.
-Visit a nearby town or a natural reserve to explore new surroundings. 🚗🗺️
+   - [ ] Take a day trip to a local museum or art gallery.
+Immerse yourself in culture and be inspired by the beautiful creations of artists throughout history. 🖼️🏛️🎨

-7. Sunday (December 31st, 2023):
+7. Sunday (January 14th, 2024):
-   - [ ] Prepare for the New Year.
-Reflect on your achievements and set goals for the upcoming year. 🎉📝🎆
+   - [ ] Set aside time for personal reflection and goal setting.
+Review your long-term aspirations, evaluate your progress, and set actionable goals to move closer to your dreams. 📝✨🌟
 ```
 Can you write in this style for the next week?
 I hope you also wrap the content with code blocks.
 No need to write about festivals and events.
 # Momenta